-- (1) Represents the full grant date fair value of awards under ASC 718.
+(1) Represents the full grant date fair value of awards under ASC 718.
 Generally, the full grant date fair value is the amount the Company expenses in its financial statements over the award's vesting period.
-Assumptions used in the calculation of the amounts for stock option awards are included in footnote 4 to the Company's audited financial statements beginning on page 74 of the Company's Annual Report on Form 10-K for the year ended December 31, 2014. - (2) Awards represent stock options and cash-settled stock appreciation rights granted to the executives as part of their annual equity incentive compensation, with the exception of Mr. Reibstein, who was granted 50,000 phantom stock units pursuant to the terms of his employment agreement.
-All grants vest over four years, 25% on the first anniversary of the date of grant and 25% on each succeeding anniversary.
-In the event of a change in control, awards vest immediately. - (3) These amounts reflect phantom stock unit awards pursuant to the TAP.
-All grants vest over three years, 33.33% on the first anniversary of the date of grant and 33.33% on each succeeding anniversary.
-In the event of a change in control, awards vest immediately.
+Assumptions used in the calculation of the amounts for stock option awards are included in footnote 4 to the Company's audited financial statements beginning on page 90 of the Company's Annual Report on Form 10-K for the year ended December 31, 2015.